Home

 Channel Details

 All channel definitions must have a name and a type.
 Signals reference channels by name.
-The channel's type must be one of notify, kafka, exec, restart or kill.
+The channel's type must be one of notify, kafka, exec, suppress, restart or kill.
 These types are described below.

 Sending notifications to messaging platforms